Cataplexy is a sudden, brief loss of voluntary muscle tone triggered by strong emotions such as laughter.

 Cataplectic attacks can vary widely.
 They may be mild and barely noticeable or severe with full body collapse.

-Symptoms of a cataplectic episode may include:
+Symptoms of a cataplectic episode

 - facial twitching, flickering, or grimacing